k8snetworkplumbingwg/sriov-network-device-plugin/README.md

 ## Example deployments

-We assume that you have working K8s cluster configured with Multus meta plugin for multi-network support.
+We assume that you have working K8s cluster configured with a meta plugin for multi-network support.
 Please see [Features](#features) and [Quick Start](#quick-start) sections for more information on required CNI plugins.

-The [images](./images) directory contains example Docker file, sample specs along with build scripts to deploy the SRIOV device plugin as daemonset.
-Please see [README.md](./images/README.md) building docker the image.
+The [images](./images) directory contains example Dockerfile, sample specs along with build scripts to deploy the SRIOV device plugin as daemonset.
+Please see [README.md](./images/README.md) for more information about the Docker images.

 ````
 # Create ConfigMap